lgoudin/axeptio-ios-sdk/README.md

 ## License

 AxeptioSDK is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more information.

 ## Requirements